 For Alzheimer’s and dementia care services in Dallas, TX, call Assisting Hands Home Care at (214) 865-7870.

 Seniors who are suffering from Alzheimer’s disease and dementia need consistent care, and it is best for them to receive care in the familiar environment of their home.
 Their home is a familiar and comfortable environment to them and remaining there will help stabilize their mood and reduce confusion.
 Providing care for a family member with Alzheimer’s or dementia is difficult because they require near-constant and intensive in-home care.
 Families with loved ones who suffer from these conditions could benefit from the help of a home care agency.

-At Assisting Hands Home Care, we provide Alzheimer’s and dementia care services for seniors struggling with these conditions in Dallas, TX and the surrounding areas.
-Our caregivers are highly trained to provide effective memory care services in the home to help manage symptoms and slow the effects of memory loss with our memory exercises.
+At Assisting Hands Home Care, we provide in-home memory care services for seniors struggling with these conditions in Dallas and the surrounding areas.
+Our caregivers are highly trained to provide effective Alzheimer’s care services in the home to help manage symptoms and slow the effects of memory loss with our memory exercises.
 We can counteract many of the common symptoms of dementia and help those affected stay safe in their homes.

 Symptoms of Alzheimer’s and Dementia